heondo/didactic-telegram/README.md

 ##### Week 4

+- Finally got the extra data for the the accupuncture points like location and whatnot
+- Search bar, navigating directly to the swiper screen will break the component after a couple searches.
+The best work around I could find wass by navigating to the home screen of each tab first to reset the stack.
 - Was going to move the submit note button away from on top of the text input for user experience but it doesn't change anything.
 Clicks don't register when a text input is focused
 - Rename files and components for clarity and consistency
 - Create separate screen for details, swipers screen etc.